03/17/2023

-Identify colon cancer and rectal cancer symptoms early to know when to see your doctor
+Identify colon cancer and rectal cancer symptoms early to know when to see your doctor.

 The good news is colorectal cancer can be prevented through regular colonoscopy screenings.
 The United States Preventive Services Task Force (USPSTF) recommends people at average risk of colorectal cancer start screenings at age 45.

 If you are younger than 45, or older than 45 but do not get regular screening colonoscopies, it is especially important for you to pay attention to possible signs of colorectal cancer.
-While colorectal cancer can occur to anyone at any age, it is also important for those with risk factors to be particularly aware of colorectal symptoms.
+While colorectal cancer can occur in anyone at any age, it is also important for those with risk factors to be particularly aware of colorectal symptoms.

 Colorectal cancer risk factors include being older than age 50, personal or family history of cancer, and lifestyle habits such as eating an unhealthy diet, not exercising, smoking tobacco, or drinking alcohol in excess.
-Learn more about colorectal cancer screenings, prevention and risk.

 Colorectal cancer refers to either colon cancer or rectal cancer.
 While it is important to know the signs of colorectal cancer, some other health conditions can also cause these gastrointestinal symptoms.